LeibTon/LeibTon/README.md

 - 🔤 Language: Python and Javascript
 - 💻 Operating System: Ubuntu
-- ⌨️ Text Editor: Text Editor(Ubuntu)
+- ⌨️ Text Editor: VS Code
 - 🔢 Number: 369 and 144

 Some of my sites: